 The US Army is providing Sergeant First Class Benassi with support against the attention.
 Colonel Sunset R. Belinsky told the Army Times, “The Army is providing support to help Sgt.
 1st Class Benassi with the public attention.
 As a matter of policy, the Army would neither confirm nor deny any safety or security measures taken on behalf of an individual; however, as we would with any soldier, the Army will work with the appropriate authorities to ensure that she and her family are properly protected.”

-Senators ask intelligence and counterintelligence leaders not to get distracted.
+Senators ask intelligence and counterintelligence leaders not to get distracted during the pandemic.

 Two US Senators, Margaret Wood Hassan (Democrat of New Hampshire) and James Lankford (Republican of Oklahoma) wrote Acting Homeland Security Secretary Wolf, Acting Director of National Intelligence Grennell, and FBI Director Wray "to express concern over continued terrorist threats and to request information about the United States government’s counterterrorism capabilities amid our nation’s struggle with the COVID-19 pandemic."

 The Senators note two issues.
 First, intelligence, counterintelligence, and law enforcement personnel are working under the same pandemic-induced stress the rest of the country is experiencing, and therefore certain obstacles to effective collection and action against terrorist groups may have inevitably arisen.
 As the letter puts it, "However, due to social distancing measures, many federal employees have been assigned to telework or have been instructed to work in limited shifts.
 Additionally, key state and local law enforcement partners face their own reduced capacity thanks in part to their battle against COVID-19.
 For instance over 1,400 employees and officers of the New York Police Department have tested positive for COVID-19, and on one day in April, 17% of the force called out sick."